 Still, I have chosen to be a heterosexual Mormon lady with an awesome husband.
 So, I kind of see both sides of this issue.

 For those who might not know, Mormons don’t hate gay people.
 Still, there are certainly some unpleasant feelings between the groups.
 For example, there has been a long-standing battle between gay activists groups like Affirmation, Mormons for Equality and Mormons Building Bridges and the leadership of the church.
 Every so often, these groups get up enough courage to ask the Prophet and Twelve if they can please come back and be like other Mormons.
 Every time, the leadership kindly tells them to stop calling.

 Now, before I lose you completely, I am not taking sides on this issue.
 Therein lies the issue.

 I wish I could be like all the “cool kids” who are on Twitter and Facebook today, at the judgement of the Supreme Court over Proposition 8 in California (known as the Mormon Proposition on Wikipedia).
 I wish I could throw up my hands with joy.
 Instead, I just want to throw up with confusion.

-I love my gay friends and I respect that they find sexual acts that can be found hosted on somewhere like twinki or another porn site, to be sexually attractive, but I love my church.
+I love my gay friends and I respect their decisions, but I love my church.
 What am I supposed to do?